 Junior year of high school is a pivotal time for our teens.

-When my daughter began 11th grade just weeks ago, I’ll admit I felt the same trepidation I experienced when my son, now a college sophomore, started his junior year in high school.
+When my daughter began 11th grade, I felt the same trepidation I'd experienced when her older brother started his junior year in high school.

-Then I remembered this truth: While this third year of high school — sometimes lost between the excitement (and fear) of freshman year and the exaltation of senior year — can be intense, it’s also when our students hit their stride and take significant steps toward future goals.
-Junior year is a big year filled with big changes.
+Then I remembered this truth: While the third year of high school — sometimes lost between the excitement (and fear) of freshman year and the exaltation of senior year — can be intense, it’s also when our students hit their stride and take significant steps toward future goals.

 For our teens, junior year is: